 With 12 pin communication system, your photos will be consistent every time!

 This lens is their best RF lens for low-light photography, according to our data at CameraLabs.

 The Macro Lens will allow you to take gorgeous detail shots of objects in motion or still-life compositions without getting too close!

 With up to 5 stops of shake correction, even your handheld shots will be sharp and crisp.

 They are making it perfect for self-portraits or blacking out backgrounds when shooting indoors or taking portraits with blurred hair on models.

 Though small, this little lens has a lot of the features that you need in DSLRs.

-The precision control ring lets you make adjustments quickly and smoothly with an experts touch, while image stabilization compensates up to 5 stops for camera shake.
+The precision control ring lets you make adjustments quickly and smoothly with an expert touch, while image stabilization compensates up to 5 stops for a camera shake.